s4ysolutions/s4ysolutions.github.io/_posts/2025-04-14-flutter-view-model.markdown

 ```

 This is how the view model assumed to be instantiated and used.
-`ViewModelWidget` extends `StatelessWidget` in order to get access to the
+`ViewModelWidget` extends `StatefulWidget` in order to get access to the
 life cycle of the widgets and this is a real core of the whole approach.

 The `build` method passing the `viewModel` as a parameter is a convenient way to